Oddworld: Abe's Oddysee: Gameplay

 Along the way, the player encounters other Mudokons that he can rescue.
 By holding down the GameSpeak button and pressing various commands, Abe can command them to follow him, stay put, and activate mechanisms, as well as praise or scold them.
 Sometimes Abe will have to go through certain procedures to persuade a certain Mudokon, such as responding to whistles.
 Mudokons can be rescued by safely leading them past traps and enemies to bird portals, which can be activated by chanting.
 If the player rescues at least 50 Mudokons (of the possible 99) during the course of the game, the Mudokons rescue Abe in the good ending of the game.

-Throughout the game, Abe is attacked by Sligs, Slogs, Scrabs, and Paramites, and Bats.
+Throughout the game, Abe is attacked by Sligs, Slogs, Scrabs, Paramites, and Bats.
 Sligs will shoot on sight, but cannot see through dark areas; Slogs will bark loudly if they hear the player, and will chase them without regard for anything else.
 Scrabs will attack anything in their territory, including others of their own kind, while Paramites will attack when in packs or when cornered and are docile otherwise.
 Bats are enemies that occasionally appear, flying erratically in a small area, usually with other bats, and they can be killed with rocks.
 Elums are bipedal creatures that Abe can ride and communicate with by GameSpeak, although they will be distracted by dripping honey.
 Late in the game, Abe gains the ability to transform into a demigod called 'Shrykull', which can eviscerate all on-screen enemies.
 Abe can gain a limited number of transformation uses after rescuing enough Mudokons at the same time.